zaytracom/qs/demo/src/struct-tags/README.md

 In Go, you can work not only with `map[string]any`, but also with typed structs using `query` struct tags.

+Use `qs.Marshal` to convert a struct to a query string, and `qs.Unmarshal` to parse a query string directly into a struct.
+Field names are specified via `` `query:"name"` `` tags.
+Both functions support all the same options as `Stringify` and `Parse` respectively.

 ## Marshal struct → query string

 Go: